AnyLog-co/documentation/getting started.md

  master_node = 126.32.47.29:2048
  </pre>

-If the value string is identical to a command name, setting a value returns an error and the user can enforce the value using the command set.
+If the value string is identical to a command name, setting a value returns an error and the user can enforce the value using the command ***set***.
 Example:
 <pre>
 set dbms_name = test
 </pre>

-* Retrieve a value assigned to a key:
+* Retrieve a value assigned to a key is by executing ***!key***.
+For example:
 <pre>
-!key
+!dbms_name
 </pre>

 * Retrieve all the assigned values: